UNLOC/whiteboard/source/index.md

 ---------- | -------
-lockId | The ID of the lock that the key should be created for start | When the key should begin to be valid (ISO-8601 datetime) end | When the key should stop being valid (ISO-8601 datetime) msn | Mobile phone number of the recipient of the key, or null if the key is not assigned to a specific person.
-If `msn` is set to null, then the key can only be accessed via the Unloc Work app using App Switch.
+lockId | The ID of the lock that the key should be created for start | When the key should begin to be valid (ISO-8601 datetime) end | When the key should stop being valid (ISO-8601 datetime).
+Set `end` to `null` to make a never-expiring key. msn | Mobile phone number of the recipient of the key, or null if the key is not assigned to a specific person.
+If `msn` is set to `null`, then the key can only be accessed via the Unloc Work app using App Switch.

 ## Access Key via App Switch